 The quality of biodiesels produced by in situ transesterification of jatropha oil from seed under a methanol to seed ratio of less than 6:1 was relatively poor.
 The acid value and the viscosity were high (> 0.5 mg of KOH/g of biodiesel and > 8 cSt, respectively), while the fatty acid methyl esters purity was low (2-60%).
 The increase of the methanol to seed ratio and the increase of the amount of KOH in methanol improved the biodiesel quality.
-The acid value and the viscosity decreased, and the fatty acid methyl esters purity increased with the increase of the methanol to seed ratio and the increase of the amount of KOH in methanol.
-The saponification value remained stable at more than 190 mg of KOH/g of biodiesel as the methanol to seed ratio and the amount of KOH in methanol increased.
+The acid value and the viscosity decreased, and the fatty acid methyl esters purity increase of the methanol to seed ratio and the increase of the methanol to seed ratio and the increase of the amount of KOH in methanol.
+The saponification value remained stable at more than 190 mg of KOH/g of biodiesel as the methanol to seed ratio and the amount of KOH in methanol.